Candyman (film series): Candyman 3: Day of the Dead (1999)

 Day of the Dead is the third film in the series.
 The story continues with Annie Tarrant's daughter, Caroline Mckeever, who is now an adult.
 She denies Candyman's existence by protecting her family's bloodline as her business partner Miguel uses the story of her Great Great Grandfather Daniel Robitaille/Candyman in his art exhibit for profit.
-Caroline soon learns why her mother tried to destroy the myth of Candyman but is caught between his web of deceptive murders, framing her in order for her to submit to become immortal as family with him in death.
+Caroline soon learns why her mother tried to destroy the myth of Candyman but is caught in his web of deceptive murders, framing her in order for her to submit to become immortal as a family with him in death.